 As a vessel, the pot-au-feu is a round or oval pot with lid, similar to a cocotte or Dutch oven, that can be placed right up inside the fire (au feu).
 Sometimes a pot-au-feu has a cap-style couvercle emboîtant with a vertical rim where more hot coals can be piled to help keep it hot.

-(Anecdotally, I have read that the Vietnamese dish pho — pronounced “fuh” — was named for the feu in pot-au-feu.)
+(Anecdotally, I have read that the name of the Vietnamese dish pho — pronounced “fuh” — was adapted from the feu in pot-au-feu.)

 |Queue||“Tail,” referring to a thin projecting stick handle, often with a hanging loop at the end.
 See poignée.|